AI4Finance-Foundation/FinRL-Tutorials/README.md

 pip install pytest
 pytest
 ```
 All unit tests have to get passed, in the end you will see something like: 94 passed, 49 skipped, 72 warnings in 355.29s.
-If there are any errors or failed tests, you have to debug it checking openai baselines issues or stackoverflow to make sure all unit tests passed in the end.
+If there are any errors or failed tests, you have to debug it, check the openai baselines [Issues](https://github.com/openai/baselines/issues) or stackoverflow to make sure all unit tests passed in the end.

 ## Step 6: Test-run the OpenAI Atari Pong
 ### If this works for you then you are ready to implement the stock trading application